Maschine2501/NR1-UI/README.md

 reboot
 ```

-### how check the logs
+### how to check the logs
 ```
 sudo journalctl -fu oledui.service
 ```

 Do not expect everything to work perfectly on your setup.
-You may ran into problems which you need to solve by yourself.
+You may run into problems which you need to solve by yourself.
 There's no support hotline. ;-)